prometheus-community/prom-label-proxy/README.md

 {"status":"success","data":{"resultType":"vector","result":[]}}%
 ```

-You can also provide a static value for the tenancy label.
+You can also provide a static value for a label.
 For example, running `prom-label-proxy` with
 ```
 prom-label-proxy \
    -label tenant \